DanfeCamp/developer-handbook/README.md

-# Engineering Handbook
+# Developer Handbook

-Welcome to the Engineering Handbook for Web Developers!
+Welcome to the Developer Handbook!
 This guide is designed to equip you with the knowledge, processes, and best practices needed to excel in web development.

 ### 🎯 Purpose and Scope